MinecraftForge/Documentation/docs/blocks/states.md

 );
 ```

- If you wish to change what `BlockState` is used when placing your block, you can overwrite `Block::getStateForPlacement(BlockItemUseContext)`.
+If you wish to change what `BlockState` is used when placing your block, you can overwrite `Block#getStateForPlacement(BlockItemUseContext)`.
 This can be used to -- for example -- set the direction of your block depending on where the player is standing when they place it.

-Because `BlockState`s are immutable, and all permutations are generated on startup of the game, calling `BlockState::with(IProperty<T>, T)` will simply go to the `Block`'s `StateContainer` and request the `BlockState` with the set of values you want.
+Because `BlockState`s are immutable, and all permutations are generated on startup of the game, calling `BlockState#with(IProperty<T>, T)` will simply go to the `Block`'s `StateContainer` and request the `BlockState` with the set of values you want.

 Because all possible `BlockState`s are generated at startup, you are free and encouraged to use the reference equality operator (`==`) to check if two `BlockState`s are equal.

 Using `BlockState`'s
 ---------------------

-You can get the value of a property by calling `BlockState::get(IProperty<?>)`, passing it the property you want to get the value of.
+You can get the value of a property by calling `BlockState#get(IProperty<?>)`, passing it the property you want to get the value of.
-If you want to get a `BlockState` with a different set of values, simply call `BlockState::with(IProperty<T>, T)` with the property and its value.
+If you want to get a `BlockState` with a different set of values, simply call `BlockState#with(IProperty<T>, T)` with the property and its value.

-You can get and place `BlockState`'s in the world using `World::setBlockState(BlockPos, BlockState)` and `World::getBlockState(BlockState)`.
-If you are placing a `Block`, call `Block::getDefaultState()` to get the "default" state, and use subsequent calls to `BlockState::with(IProperty<T>, T)` as stated above to achieve the desired state.
+You can get and place `BlockState`'s in the world using `World#setBlockState(BlockPos, BlockState)` and `World#getBlockState(BlockState)`.
+If you are placing a `Block`, call `Block#getDefaultState()` to get the "default" state, and use subsequent calls to `BlockState#with(IProperty<T>, T)` as stated above to achieve the desired state.